cloudfoundry/cf-acceptance-tests/README.md

 * [bazaar](http://bazaar.canonical.com/)

 See [cf CLI](https://github.com/cloudfoundry/cli) for instructions on installing the go version of `cf`.

-If you plan on running the tests in the `routing` package (not run by default), install the [Routing API CLI](https://github.com/cloudfoundry-incubator/routing-api-cli) v2.0.

 Make sure that [curl](http://curl.haxx.se/) is installed on your system.